How to update Native Protocol version from V2 to v3 ? (Reason: Better Pooling options)

 dse-java-driver- a Java client for DataStax Enterprise designed to only work with DSE and had access to DSE-only features such as DSE Graph.

 java-driver- a Java client for open-source Apache Cassandra.

 In addition to the native protocols above, there are special protocols that the DataStax drivers use when connecting to DataStax Enterprise (DSE) clusters.

 DSE protocol DSE_V1 is used for connecting to DSE 5.1 (and newer) clusters to access DSE-only features.
 DSE_V2 version was added to support new features in DSE 6.0 (and newer) clusters.
 See

 In January 2020, we announced that we have unified the drivers into one to make it simple for users.
 From Java driver 4.4.0, there is just one version to use to connect to any cluster -- DSE, open-source Apache Cassandra, DataStax Astra.

 In the driver, you would typically specify an older protocol version if you are connecting to a cluster with an older Cassandra version.
 Here's an example of how you would do it in an older Java driver:

 But you wouldn't "upgrade" to a newer protocol version.

 The driver itself negotiates the native protocol version when it connects to a node in the cluster.
-It will try to negotiate with the default version is supports.
+The driver will try to negotiate with the default version it supports.
 In the case of Java driver 4.x, it defaults to v4 and supports native protocol v3 to v5*.